harness/developer-hub/docs/code-repository/work-in-repos/keyword-search.md

 ### Search Scope

-If you start a search within a specific repository, your search is automatically scoped to the current reposiory.
-If you want to search more than one repository at a time you can navigate to a [Harness project, organization, or account](/docs/platform/get-started/key-concepts.md) and recursively search all of the repositories within that scope.
+If you start a search within a specific repository, your search is automatically scoped to the current repository.
+If you want to search more than one repository at a time, you can navigate to a [Harness project, organization, or account](/docs/platform/get-started/key-concepts.md) and recursively search all of the repositories within that scope.

-For example, if you search from the organization view it will search all repositories at the organization level as well as all repositories within every project in that organization.
-If you search from the account it will search every repository in the account, every repository in every organization, and every project in every organization.
+For example, if you search from the organization view, it will search all repositories at the organization level and all repositories within every project in that organization.
+If you search from the account view, it will search every repository across the entire account and all organizations.

 You can use the **Repository** [search results filter](#search-results-filters) to limit results to specific repositories in the current scope.